Aleksandr Dugin: Eurasia Party

 The Eurasia Party, which advances neo-Eurasianist ideas, was launched in April 2001.
 Dugin was reported as the group's founder.
 He said the movement would stress cultural diversity in Russian politics, and oppose "American style globalisation, and would also resist a return to communism and nationalism."
 It was officially recognized by the Ministry of Justice on 31 May 2001.
 The Eurasia Party claims support in some military circles and by leaders of the Orthodox Christian faith in Russia.
 The party hopes to play a key role in attempts to resolve the Chechen problem, setting the stage for Dugin's objective of a Russian strategic alliance with European and Middle Eastern states, primarily Iran.

 In 2005, Dugin founded the Eurasian Youth Union of Russia as the youth wing of the International Eurasia Movement.

-Stance on Ukraine and role in Russian politics
+Political views

 "It is impossible to do without the mobilization of the Russian people, without explaining to them its historical mission, without awakening its deepest beginning, without these words "brothers and sisters".
 Get up, Russian people, wake up, you are called to accomplish great deeds...
 All your ancestors, all generations were moving towards this moment, towards this clash with our ontological enemy...
 We are fighting absolute Evil, embodied in Western civilization, its liberal-totalitarian hegemony, in Ukrainian Nazism.
 We were created for this mission.
 That's what is needed now - a call is needed."